Richard Evans PhD, UKCP Registered Psychotherapist, MBACP (Snr Accred)

 Other areas of counselling I deal with

-I also offer clinical supervision and customised training.
+I also offer clinical supervision, mindfulness teaching and customised training.

 £50 for individuals per session